PADM 583. Effective Managerial Communications. 1 Hour.

 PADM 654.
 Program Design and Evaluation in the Nonprofit Sector.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: PADM 623 and PADM 624, or permission of instructor.
+Prerequisite: PADM 623/CRJS 623/GVPA 623/URSP 623 or equivalent or permission of instructor.
 Designed to train students of nonprofit administration and management in the principles of program design and evaluation.
 Students will be introduced to the theoretical, organizational, political and ethical foundations of the program as well as practical research design and methodologies, both qualitative and quantitative.

 PADM 656.
 Fund Development for the Nonprofit Sector.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Students will study the multiple methods and sources for funding nonprofit organizations, the various methods for identifying and securing funding resources and for differentiating among them.
 Sources of funding that will be explored include corporate, annual, planned giving/endowment, individual, major gift, the use of special events and direct mail.
 Grant writing will be explored in detail.
 Students will examine ethical issues related to fund raising as well as the stewardship of funds received.